cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

 ## WeChat Mini Games Known issues

-__Cocos Creator 3D__'s adaptation of **WeChat Mini Games** has not been completely implemented.
+__Cocos Creator__'s adaptation of **WeChat Mini Games** has not been completely implemented.
 The following modules are still not supported:

   - VideoPlayer
   - WebView